jbinko/Windows-Custom-Updates-Solution/README.md

 ### When to use this project?

-For patch management needs for Windows based workloads you have typically many enterprise level options.
+For patch management for Windows based workloads you have typically many enterprise level options.
 For example System Center Configuration Manager, Windows Update for Business, Windows Update, in case of WVD patch management also injection into base WVD image.

 But sometimes, maybe you do not have setup which allows you to use tools highlighted above.